toeverything/AFFiNE/README.md

 **Markdown support** — When you write in AFFiNE you can use Markdown syntax which helps create an easier editing experience, that can be experienced with just a keyboard.
 And this allows you to export your data cleanly into Markdown.

 <!--
-**Colloboration** — Whether you want to colloborate with yourself across multiple devices, or work together with others, support for colloboration and multiplayer is out-of-the-box, which makes it easy for teams to get started with AFFiNE.
+**Collaboration** — Whether you want to collaborate with yourself across multiple devices, or work together with others, support for collaboration and multiplayer is out-of-the-box, which makes it easy for teams to get started with AFFiNE.
 -->

 **Choice of multiple languages** — Thanks to community contributions AFFiNE offers support for multiple languages.
 If you don't find your language or would like to suggest some changes we welcome your contributions.